tylert/freq-lists/README.rst

 You must have the following tools installed:

-* (REQUIRED) Python 3.10.x or newer;  for using the "multi_outputter" script for processing the input data files
+* (REQUIRED) Python 3.10.x or newer;  for using the "multi_outputter.py" script for processing the input data files
 * (REQUIRED) dmrRadio_ binary 1.0.23 or newer;  for exporting/importing codeplugs to/from JSON and generating blank codeplugs
 * (SUGGESTED) editcp_ 1.0.23 or newer;  for further editing codeplugs
 * (REQUIRED) jq_;  for working with JSON payloads